This Website is Completely Solar Powered! - Springfield, OH - Read it and Weep

 Tip #2 (part 2)

 Anyone having to check the specific gravity of each cell in each battery, or adding distilled water or sulphuric acid to each cell in each battery, has encountered the tangled web the corporate cable creates.

 Cables are strewn seemingly everywhere no matter how well you try to loom them.

 The mess of cables causes confusion, is a proponent of potential accidents, causes phantom energy loss due to unnecessary length/distance, and simply looks bad.

-As already stated, the Brass connectors discovery solved corrosion issues and other problematic issues commonly known.
+As already stated, the Brass connectors discovery solved corrosion issues and other common problematic issues.